Ra'ana Liaquat Ali Khan: Bhutto's companion

 In 1972, as Pakistan was dismembered and going through an intense crisis, Ra'ana joined hands with then-President Zulfikar Ali Bhutto and his political movement, and joined the socialist government of Zulfikar Ali Bhutto.
 Ra'ana was part of Bhutto's Ministry of Finance and Economics and played a major and influential role in decisions being made concerning economics.
 Bhutto encouraged her to participate in upcoming elections, and won elections of 1973.
 Bhutto did not waste time to appoint Ra'ana as Governor of Sindh Province.
 Ra'ana then became the first woman governor in Pakistan.
 She was also the first Chancellor of Sindh University and Karachi University.
 She continued her term until 1976 when new elections were held.
 Ra'ana again contested in the 1977 parliamentary elections but did not take the gubernatorial office due to martial law imposed by General Zia-ul-Haq, Chief of Army Staff of the Pakistan Army.
 She was one of the personalities that argued against the martial law and against the execution of Bhutto.
 On the day when Bhutto was executed, Ra'ana was reported to be disheartened and emotionally distressed and cried over Bhutto's death for more than three days constantly.
 Ra'ana launched an anti-Zia campaign and fought against the military government of General Zia-ul-Haq.
-She single-handedly took on Pakistan's most powerful man, General Zia-ul-Haq, at that time.
-It was during the 1980s, when she, despite her illness and old age, publicly attacked the general for passing Islamic laws that were contradictory to Islamic teachings and clearly against women.
-The general, out of respect for her position in society and achievements, decided to leave her alone.

 Death

-Begum Liaquat died on 13 June 1990 and was buried next to her husband in the precincts of the Quaid-e-Azam's Mausoleum.
-With her has ended a historic period for the women and youth of Pakistan who, in future generations, will no doubt seek inspiration from Begum Liaquat's life and contributions to the emancipation of women.
+Liaquat died on 13 June 1990.

 Honors and legacy

 Ra'ana is considered one of the greatest female leaders Pakistan has produced.
 In Pakistan, she is given the title of "Mother of Pakistan", received in 1950.
 Ra'ana continues to be seen as a symbol of selfless service to the cause of humanity and uplift of women.
-In recognition of her lifelong struggle for women's rights, she was awarded the United Nations Human Rights Award in 1978.
-Her many other awards and medals include the Jane Adam's Medal in 1950, Woman of Achievement Medal 1950, Mother of Pakistan in 1950, Nishan-i-Imtiaz in 1959, Grand Cross of Orange Nassau in 1961 (the Netherlands), International Gimbel Award 1962, Woman of the World in 1965 chosen by the Turkish Women's Association, Ankara, and Vavaliera di Gran Croce in 1966 (Italy).